Requesting pathology tests

 Frozen specimens from an external source

-For specimens transported on dry ice, the sample should be sealed in a plastic specimen bag and the ice must be placed outside of this bag.
-The package should be clearly identified with a dry ice symbol.
+For specimens transported on dry ice, the sample should be sealed in a plastic specimen bag and the ice must be placed outside this bag.
+The package should be identified with a dry ice symbol.

 Specimens transported on wet ice should be handled the same as above, but ensure that all packaging is leakproof.